TheNishishiro/PTGI_Remastered/README.md

 # Notice

-Current branch is under heavy refactorization, some features are completely removed until migration from Alea to ILGPU is completed
+Current implementation is completely moved to ILGPU with only a couple things still missing, readme and screenshots probably needs redoing at this point

 Currently even without previous optimizations performance is greatly improved, up to real time rendering on GTX 1050m